mozman/ezdxf/docs/source/addons/iterdxf.rst

 =======

 This add-on allows iterating over entities of the modelspace of really big (> 5GB) DXF files which do not fit into memory by only loading one entity at the time.
+Only ASCII DXF files are supported.

 The entities are regular :class:`~ezdxf.entities.DXFGraphic` objects with access to all supported DXF attributes, this entities can be written to new DXF files created by the :meth:`IterDXF.export` method.